matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 you want to achieve, instead of issuing a series of commands to achieve that desired state.
 - An imperative configuration: You issue commands to change the system state.

-**Kubernetes features**
+**Kubernetes features.**

-- Supports both stateful and stateless apps
+- Supports both stateful and stateless apps.
-- Autoscaling
+- Autoscaling.
-- Resource limits
+- Resource limits.
-- Extensibility
+- Extensibility.
-- Portability
+- Portability.

-### Introduction to Google Kubernetes Engine
+### Introduction to Google Kubernetes Engine.

-**Challenge: Managing Kubernetes**
+**Challenge: Managing Kubernetes.**

 - Kubernetes is powerful, but managing the infrastructure is a full-time job.
 - Is there a managed service for Kubernetes within Google Cloud?